cjabradshaw/CCcoextGSA/README.md

 ### Data

-- place 'data_for_sensitivty.csv' in the same directory as the R script above
+- place 'data_for_sensitivity.csv' in the same directory as the R script above